Sy-rex/FirstMVCProject/README.md

 Commit №9 Training to use Annotation @Valid for data like email, age, name

 Commit №10 Create a JDBC connection with PostgreSQL and implement some of the methods from the DAO so far without protection from SQL injections

+Commit №11 Training to use PreparedStatement to protect from SQL injections and implement all methods from the DAO